What is Soliqua and how is it used?

 - Administer SOLIQUA 100/33 subcutaneously once a day within the hour prior to the first meal of the day.

 - The SOLIQUA 100/33 pen delivers doses from 15 to 60 units in a single injection.
-Table 1 presents the units insulin glargine and the micrograms of lixisenatide in each dosage of SOLIQUA 100/33 [see DOSAGE AND ADMINISTRATION].
+Table 1 presents the units of insulin glargine and the micrograms of lixisenatide in each dosage of SOLIQUA 100/33 [see Recommended Starting Dose].

-- The maximum dose of SOLIQUA 100/33 is 60 units daily (60 units insulin glargine/20 mcg lixisenatide) [see WARNINGS AND PRECAUTIONS].
+- The maximum dose of SOLIQUA 100/33 is 60 units daily (60 units insulin glargine and 20 mcg lixisenatide) [see WARNINGS AND PRECAUTIONS].